How long are dogs pregnant? Dog pregnancy & gestation

 Maintaining your dog’s vaccination and parasite control is essential during pregnancy.
 It is important to continue with her healthcare and preventative treatments such as intestinal worming, heartworm prevention and flea control while she is pregnant.
 If you’re not sure if any of the products you are using will harm her, check with your vet.

 Ideally, before pregnancy your dog should be evaluated and treated for parasites (internal and external) that could impair her health or be transmitted to her offspring.
 Hormonal changes during pregnancy cause immature roundworms that are sitting in the tissues of the body to become active and even enter the milk supply, infecting the puppies when they feed from her.
 Hookworms can also be transferred through the milk.
-She will need to be wormed 10 days prior to giving birth and every 3 weeks while she is nursing her pups.
+She will need to be wormed daily 10 days prior to giving birth and until 2 weeks post-delivery and every 3 weeks while she is nursing her pups.
 The puppies will need to be wormed from 2 weeks of age and every 2 weeks thereafter until 12 weeks of age.

 Your dog should also be given all appropriate vaccinations, as determined by your vet, prior to becoming pregnant.
 If this is an unexpected pregnancy, a vaccination for Parvovirus is recommended no later than 6 to 7 weeks into the pregnancy.
 Parvovirus remains one of the most common causes of puppy deaths and vaccinating the mother prior to giving birth provides her with good Parvovirus antibodies which she will transfer to her pups.